Amplitude SDK Quickstart Guide

 Learn more available functionalities in Go SDK.

 The Amplitude Analytics Unity SDK is a plugin to simplify the integration of Amplitude iOS and Android SDKs into your Unity project.
 This SDK works with Unity 2019.3.11 and higher.
-See the full documentation at Unity SDK.
+See the Unity SDK documentation for additional configurations and advanced topics.

 Table of Contents